This story is part of, CNET’s collection of news, tips and advice around Apple’s most popular product.

 The redesigned Compass app looks extremely fun, especially since it zooms out to different scales and allows waypoints and walk-back directions.
 The Ultra’s GPS has been enhanced with dual-frequency GPS (L1 and L5), which could make this a lot more accurate than competing GPS smartwatches.

-The new Apple Watch Series 8, also announced Wednesday, adds temperature sensing, more advanced motion tracking with car crash detection and a low-power mode that could extend battery life up to 36 hours on standard models.
+The new, also announced Wednesday, adds temperature sensing, more advanced motion tracking with car crash detection and a low-power mode that could extend battery life up to 36 hours on standard models.
 The Ultra will have all these features too.

 Who is the Ultra for?
 It seems like it’s going for the Garmin watch-wearer market — someone who wants a dedicated running watch or a smartwatch that can last (maybe) whole weekend without a charge.